TaylorResearchLab/CFDE_DataDistillery/user_guide/CFDE_DataDistillery_UserGuide.md

 MATCH (hpo_cui)-[r]-(hgnc_cui)-[:CODE]-(hgnc_code:Code {CODE:'7881'})
 RETURN DISTINCT hgnc_code.CodeID, hpo_code.CodeID
 ```
 The total run time for both queries is short because `HPO` is a small dataset, but the first query still runs over 20x faster.
-The speed up will be magnified if you are dealing with some of the larger datasets in the graph such as `GTEx` and `ERCC`.
+The speed up will be magnified if you are dealing with some of the larger datasets in the graph such as `GTEX` and `ERCC`.

 Also, note that run times will vary from system to system but the relative speed up should be consistent.
 Additionally, Neo4j performs query caching, so if you are timing your own query run times just know that after you run a query for the first time Neo4j will cache the query and any identical queries submitted afterwards will be checked and (if found) returned much more quickly.
-This can make finding an 'average' run time of a query difficult and misleading if your simply running the same query again and again.
+This can make finding an 'average' run time of a query difficult and misleading if you're simply running the same query again and again.
 You can read about Neo4j's query caching [here](https://neo4j.com/developer/kb/understanding-the-query-plan-cache/).